FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 **Fixes;**

-* Solved freezing issue on some Windows computers.
+* Solved freezing issue on Windows computers.
 * Drop-down menu stuck
 * Error when deleting user config in Speaker Arrangement Editor
 * Change langage sets all rooms background to black (if they were white before)